-Consequently, today there are "wolves in sheep's clothing" and the "blind who lead the blind," who claim to be religious authorities and the “official” clergy of Judaism, Christianity and Islam.
-But they are hypocrites who pick and choose certain words and phrases from their scriptures to try to justify their arrogance, aggression and offenses, while simply ignoring God and the full context and true meaning of their religion's original texts.
+Consequently, today there are "wolves in sheep's clothing" and the "blind who lead the blind," who claim to be religious authorities, but they are hypocrites who pick and choose certain words and phrases from their scriptures to try to justify their theocratic imposition, arrogance, aggression and offenses, while simply ignoring God and the true meaning and purpose of their religion.